-INSIGHT - As Boeing, Airbus factories hum, suppliers get rattled
+Insight - As Boeing, Airbus factories hum, suppliers get rattled

 Demanding lower prices in exchange for sales is a well-known tactic in other industries.
 Big retailers like Wal-Mart Stores Inc and Costco Wholesale Corp are famous for it.
 But the large price cuts now hitting suppliers are new, and are landing hard in an industry where sales volumes are relatively low.

 Boeing and Airbus also make far less money selling finished planes than suppliers earn from selling parts.
-Boeing's jetliner business, for example, made an operating profit of 10.8 percent last year, compared with an average of about 16 percent for suppliers.
-Airbus' commercial aircraft profit was 4 percent.
+Boeing's jetliner business, for example, had an operating profit margin of 10.8 percent last year, compared with an average of about 16 percent for suppliers.
+Airbus' commercial aircraft profit margin was 4 percent.

 "Plane makers have a legitimate gripe," said Tom Captain, head of the global aerospace and defense consulting practice at Deloitte.